based-jace/concurrency-parallelism-and-asyncio/blog.md

 *For our examples in this section, we're going to build a small Python program that grabs a random music genre from [Binary Jazz's Genrenator API](https://binaryjazz.us/genrenator-api/) 5 times, prints the genre to the screen, and puts each one into its own file.*

-To work with threading in Python, the only import you'll need is `threading`, but for this example, I've also import `urllib` to work with http requests, `time` to determine how long the functions take to complete, and `json` to easily convert the json data returned from the Genrenator API.
+To work with threading in Python, the only import you'll need is `threading`, but for this example, I've also imported `urllib` to work with HTTP requests, `time` to determine how long the functions take to complete, and `json` to easily convert the json data returned from the Genrenator API.

 Let's start with a simple function: